awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/swift.md

 }
 ```

-All user attributes will be occour in `user` object, and all custom and global attribute are store in `attributes` object.
+All user attributes will be included in `user` object, and all custom and global attribute are stored in `attributes` object.

 #### Reserved attributes